 Family caregivers deserve more credit than they get.
 They give up their valuable time to ensure that their ill loved ones can receive the care they need.
-Having the assistance of a home care nurse or PSW can help to relieve a great amount of stress from these compassionate individuals.
-Most likely, you wish you could do even more to help.
+Having the assistance of a home care nurse or personal support worker (PSW) can help to relieve a great amount of stress from these compassionate individuals.

 Supporting family caregivers is more critical than ever.
 They’re estimated to save the country’s health and community services sector $31 billion annually.
 It is crucial for patients, families, and the healthcare system that those providing this care are able to continue.